 The common thread throughout these answers is to proceed in a focused and calm manner.
 It never pays to rush things, either when taking the MCAT, submitting your application, or any of the other key steps.
 Make every move count and don’t give up!
 The world needs more dedicated and compassionate physicians, and medical schools are hoping to find them.
 Your job is to demonstrate that you have the qualities that med schools look for, in addition to your academic readiness.

-1. Apply to an Early Assurance Program (EAP)
+- Timeline for an Early Assurance Program (EAP)

 These programs typically ask you to apply during your sophomore year of college and require that you have done exceedingly well (to the point that they can assume your MCAT score will be top notch).

-2. Apply to an Early Decision Program (EDP)
+- Timeline for an Early Decision Program (EDP)

 The deadline for these programs is August 1st following your junior year.
 This program allows you to gain admission to one school and not apply to others.
 It is difficult to gain acceptance this way, and if you are not accepted, the early application delays your applying via the traditional route.
 Rejection from EDPs does not mean you are not qualified, just that schools want to see all candidates before deciding.

-3. Apply with a traditional application timeline
+- A traditional application timeline

-The traditional time frame is to apply at the end of your junior year as a rising senior in college.
+The traditional timeframe is to apply at the end of your junior year as a rising senior in college.
 This requires that you take the MCAT early in your junior year or even during the summer between your sophomore and junior years of college.
 Taking the MCAT early allows you to know which schools you are competitive at and have a chance to retake it if needed.
 It also means that you will go on interviews during your senior year.

 It is increasingly common to apply at the end of your senior year of college.
 This later application gives you an extra year to take the MCAT (ideally in the summer after your junior year, so you have time to retake it if needed).
 Applicants who go this route will complete secondaries and interview during their gap year.
 This timing allows extra time for travel, research, and volunteer or work experience.